charlykso/vibe-tribe-backend/README.md

-# SocialTribe - Social Media Management Platform
+# Tribe - Social Media Management Platform

-SocialTribe is a comprehensive social media management platform that enables teams to create, schedule, and manage content across multiple social media platforms from a unified dashboard.
+Tribe is a comprehensive social media management platform that enables teams to create, schedule, and manage content across multiple social media platforms from a unified dashboard.

 ## 📖 Quick Links